| | | | |

 These are some of my favorite nighttime activities, and I hope you enjoy at least one.

-Walk through the quiet streets at night on this ghost tour through Colonial Williamsburg with a costumed guide.
-The guides share haunted stories and tales while candlelight leads you through the town.
+Your costume guide walks you through the quiet streets at night on this ghost tour through Colonial Williamsburg, sharing haunted stories and tales.
+With only candlelight to lead you through the town, the experience is quite spooky but fun.

-It is a little spooky but fun.
-I wouldn’t recommend it for younger children, though.
+I wouldn’t recommend this tour for younger children, though.

 Palace Concert/Dancing